BIRTH DOULA CERTIFICATION REQUIREMENTS

-Certification Requirements must be completed and submitted within 2 years of your training.
+Certification Requirements must be completed and submitted within 2 years of your training at Natural Resources.

 1. Attendance Requirements